From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Locking classical information in quantum states

 In this section, we show how to use a locking scheme to obtain a weak form of bit commitment \cite{BCHLW06}.
 Bit commitment is an important two-party cryptographic primitive defined as follows.
 Consider two mutually distrustful parties Alice and Bob who are only allowed to communicate over some channel.
 The objective is to be able to achieve the following: Alice secretly chooses a bit $x$ and communicates with Bob to convince him that she fixed her choice, without revealing the actual bit $x$.
 This is the commit stage.
 At the reveal stage, Alice reveals the secret $x$ and enables Bob to open the commitment.
 Bob can then check whether Alice was honest.

-Using classical or quantum communication, unconditionally secure bit commitment is known to be impossible \cite{May97, LC97}.
-However, commitment protocols with weaker security guarantees do exist \cite{SR01, DFSS05, BCHLW06, BCHLW08}.
-Here, we address an open question of \cite{BCHLW08} by constructing an efficient protocol for string commitment with nontrivial security parameters using the locking scheme described in the previous section.
+Using classical or quantum communication, unconditionally secure bit commitment is known to be unrealizable \cite{May97,LC97}.
+However, commitment protocols with weaker security guarantees do exist \cite{SR01,DFSS05,BCHLW06,BCHLW08}.
+Here, we consider the string commitment scenario studied in \cite[Section III]{BCHLW08}.
 In a string commitment protocol, Alice commits to an $n$-bit string.
 Alice's ability to cheat is quantified by the number of strings she can reveal successfully.
 The ability of Bob to cheat is quantified by the information he can obtain about the string to be committed.
 One can formalize these notions in many ways.
-Here we introduce a definition for which a protocol with nontrivial parameters can be achieved.
-Our definition is similar to the one of \cite{BCHLW08} except that we use the trace distance instead of the accessible information.
+We use a security criterion that is similar to the one of \cite{BCHLW08} except that we use the statistical distance between the outcome distribution and the uniform distribution, instead of the accessible information.
 Our definition is slightly stronger by virtue of Proposition \ref{prop:mutinfo}.
 For a detailed study of string commitment in a more general setting, see \cite{BCHLW08}.

 \begin{definition} An \emph{$(n,\alpha,\beta)$-quantum bit string commitment} is a quantum communication protocol between Alice (the committer) and Bob (the receiver) which has two phases.
 When both players are honest the protocol takes the following form. \begin{itemize} \item (Commit phase) Alice chooses a string $X \in \{0,1\}^n$ uniformly.
 Alice and Bob communicate, after which Bob holds a state $\rho_X$. \item (Reveal phase) Alice and Bob communicate and Bob learns $X$. \end{itemize} The parameters $\alpha$ and $\beta$ are security parameters. \begin{itemize} \item If Alice is honest, then for any measurement performed by Bob on her state $\rho_X$, we have $\tracedist{p_X, p_{X|\event{I=i}}} \leq \frac{\beta}{n}$ where $I$ is the outcome of the measurement. \item If Bob is honest, then for all commitments of Alice: $\sum_{x \in \{0,1\}^n} p_x \leq 2^{\alpha}$, where $p_x$ is the probability that Alice successfully reveals $x$. \end{itemize} \end{definition}